- Sales forecasting is the signal given by individual salespeople to their management and that sales give to the rest of their company.

 Forecast Error Measurement of the Multiple Inputs

 When companies talk about their forecast error, they almost invariably are quoting the final forecast.
 Even the idea of thinking of separate forecast errors depending upon the input is an alien concept.
-It may be possible that Sales should get zero input into the Final forecast, or it should receive input, and be the primary input, but only for three product categories.
+It may be possible that Sales should get zero input into the Final forecast, or it should receive input and be the primary input, but only for three product categories.
 Which multiple stream forecast error measurement, no one knows.

 A Better Approach

-Observing the same thing at so many companies, we developed the Brightwork Explorer to, in part, have a purpose-built application that can measure any forecast.
+Observing the same thing at so many companies, we developed the Brightwork Explorer, too, in part, have a purpose-built application that can measure any forecast.
 This includes, of course, the Sales forecast.
 The application has a very straightforward file format where your company’s data can be entered, and the forecast error calculation is exceptionally straightforward.
 The Sales forecast can be measured against the statistical forecast — and then the product location combinations can be sorted to show which product locations lost or gain forecast accuracy from the Sales forecast.

 This is the fastest and most accurate way of measuring multiple forecasts that we have seen.